Students Innovate to Improve Access to Urban Green Space

 Since 2020, this annual global student competition has engaged hundreds of Otis colleagues as mentors to over 750 students, developing and presenting mobility solutions to some of society's most critical mobility challenges.
 The program is also driving progress toward three of Otis' published ESG goals: impacting 15,000 students globally through STEM and vocational training, directing 50% of giving to STEM programs and dedicating 500,000 colleague volunteer hours by 2030.

-To learn more about the Made to Move Communities Challenge, visit www.otis.com/mtmc.
+To learn more about the Made to Move Communities Challenge and solutions from other student teams, visit www.otis.com/mtmc.

 About Otis